South Africa Travel Guide

 The population of South Africa is around 55 million people.

 One of the great things about travelling to South Africa from the UK is that is is almost due South meaning very little time different.
 It is GMT +2 meaning they are either 1 or 2 hours ahead of us depending on UK daylight saving.

 The flag of South Africa was adopted on April 27th 1994 and was designed to show unity.
 The red, white and blue colors were taken from the colors of the Boer Republics.

 The yellow, black and green are taken from the African National Congress (ANC) flag.
 Black symbolises the people, green the fertility of the land, and gold the mineral wealth beneath the soil.
 Those colors were adopted by the ANC in 1925.

 There are 11 official languages of South Africa and scores of unofficial ones.
-By numbers the the three most spoken are Zulu followed by English and then Afrikaans.
+By numbers, the three most spoken are Zulu followed by English and then Afrikaans.
 English is the most popular language in business, big cities and most tourist destinations.
-Having spent alot of time in South Africa I have never found it a problem getting by in English.
+Having spent a lot of time in South Africa I have never found it a problem getting by in English.
 If you want to learn more about the languages of South Africa then there is a fantastic article at ‘Brand South Africa‘.

 The currency of South Africa is the Rand (ZAR) named after Witwatersrand the ridge that Johannesburg is built on and where the first gold deposits were found.